Snow White | Physis: How colour comes from nature

 Studies among the Snow Crystals, Plate XIX, 1902.
 Wilson Bentley.
 From the Annual Summary of the Monthly Weather Review, Wikimedia

-It takes only an inch of water to make 10 inches of snow, liquid expanded out into exquisite geometry, each snowflake a miracle of fractal purity.
+It takes only an inch of water to make 10 inches of snow, liquid expanded out into exquisite geometry, each snowflake a miracle of fractal clarity.
 Snow white is the epitome of purity and nullity, the Platonic promise of a perfect world to come or the Zen ideal of empty vessel – a space to think, grow and become.

-Except…snow isn’t really white.
+Except… snow isn’t really white.

 Snowflakes are formed when minuscule water droplets freeze around dust particles creating an ice crystal.
 Sometimes water vapour coalesces around it, forming tiny arms: this is why no two snowflakes are the same.
 Light is a series of wavelengths that we perceive as different colours; we see a yellow wall as yellow because all other light rays are absorbed.
 So while the painter’s white is a pigment that absorbs virtually no light waves, reflecting white light, white light is actually comprised of different-coloured light waves, as shown by a ray of light through a prism.
 And light does not pass through ice easily.
 Instead, it bounces around within the crystals, some rays reflecting, some absorbed.
 With millions of ice crystals in a layer of snow, all this reflecting and absorbing leads to a neutral ground.
 It looks white – but it isn’t.
 Snow is transparent: in a sense pure, yes, but showing us whatever we want to see…